Enjoy the Summer With Our A/C Service in Santa Clara

 - Check the climate controls and temperature coming from the vents

 - Check all hoses and air conditioning connections

 - Check the belt condition and tension

-- Add refrigerant fluid to proper factory recommendations
+- Recover existing refrigerant fluid and recharge system back to factory settings.

-- Add air conditioning oil with leak detection dye
+- If no leaks are spotted, we’ll add air conditioning oil with leak detection dye

 - Check the pressures in the cooling system

 Take note, we charge a $39.95 plus refrigerant, diagnostic fee.
 This fee will be applied to any repairs made.